makrai/notes/rogers2002-bertology.md

     if typological features structure its representation space
 * cross-lingual transfer can be achieved (Artetxe+ 2019) by only retraining the input embeddings while keeping monolingual BERT weight
-  * i.e. even monolingual models learn generalizable linguistic abstractions
+  * ie even monolingual models learn generalizable linguistic abstractions
 * compared with English BERT
   * At least some of the syntactic properties of English BERT hold for mBERT:
   * MLM is aware of 4 types of agreement in 26 langs (Bacon and Regier, 2019)